-Longitudinal studies are any study where you interact with the same participant over a period of time, such as running a test with a participant when they first download a piece of software and then running a weekly test with that same participant for their first month of using the software.
+Longitudinal studies are any study where you interact with the same contributor over a period of time, such as running a test with a contributor when they first download a piece of software and then running a weekly test with that same contributor for their first month of using the software.
 Run longitudinal studies to discover a user’s experience with existing products before you define a new service or product—or when you launch a new product and need to understand how it is used in the real world over time.

-Surveys are used to collect feedback from participants indirectly via a form they fill out on their own—primarily via closed-ended questions, but occasionally including open-ended questions.
-Surveys are usually sent out to a statistically significant number of participants, but should be piloted in a qualitative way by running an unmoderated test where you record a small number of participants’ experiences as they follow the link to the survey and complete it.
-Run a survey when you want to collect a large amount of background information about participants or what to collect their ratings of an experience—and always pilot the survey before sending it out to the full number of participants.
+Surveys are used to collect feedback from contributors indirectly via a form they fill out on their own—primarily via closed-ended questions, but occasionally including open-ended questions.
+Surveys are usually sent out to a statistically significant number of contributors but should be piloted in a qualitative way by running an unmoderated test where you record a small number of contributors’ experiences as they follow the link to the survey and complete it.
+Run a survey when you want to collect a large amount of background information about contributors or what to collect their ratings of an experience—and always pilot the survey before sending it out to the full number of contributors.

 Usability test (Prototype test, Live site test, Navigation test)